 - a few days before the subscription expiration, Cloudesire notifies the customer to remind the expiration and creates an invoice that the customer needs to pay to use the application after the subscription expiration

-- if the customer doesn't renew his subscription (i.e. doesn't pay the related invoice), Cloudesire stops (or better suspends) the related application's instance and waits some days (the precise number is configurable in the platform) for the payment.
+- if the customer doesn't renew his subscription (i.e. doesn't pay the related invoice), Cloudesire suspends the subscription instance and waits some days (the precise number is configurable in the platform) for the payment.
 If after this period the customer doesn't pay the invoice, Cloudesire destroys the application instance and the customer will no longer be able to access the application.

-Platform Administrators, Vendors and Resellers can generate a coupons for each product or product plan
+Platform Administrators, Vendors and Resellers can generate coupons for products or product plans.

 Each coupon will have a unique code and a period of validity.
 The code is what customers need to enter in the coupon field to redeem the coupon when purchasing an application.